wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 1.51 Updating user creation to include email address and adding method to update it V 1.5 Minor release changing functionalities for filtering pages by types and comment management V 1.40 Fix for excessive slashes in seo homepage
+V 1.52 Updating get_all_users to return email addresses V 1.51 Updating user creation to include email address and adding method to update it V 1.5 Minor release changing functionalities for filtering pages by types and comment management V 1.40 Fix for excessive slashes in seo homepage